Hkaar/Hkaar/README.md

 Just to be honest here..
 I don't know what to put in this README.md file or maybe im just too lazy. but soon i will add more to it and add more projects to my repositories so stay tuned hopefully..?
-But generally yeah that's pretty much it!.
+I don't have anything more to say so that's it!.

 Edit:
 Sorry for my bad grammar and bad spelling of words!